-The Authority had capital assets (net of accumulated depreciation) totaling \$10,949,332 and \$10,353,939 for fiscal years 2018 and 2017, respectively.
-These assets consist primarily of the ownership of the Bob White Building, DeHaven Park (a Claytor Lake property formerly known as Harry's Point), undeveloped portions of the Pulaski County Corporate Center, Maple Shade Center, the former Dublin Primary School, the former Riverlawn Elementary School, and the former Draper Elementary Cottage.
+The Authority had capital assets (net of accumulated depreciation) totaling \$10,582,101and \$10,949,332 for fiscal years 2019 and 2018, respectively.
+These assets consist primarily of the ownership of the Bob White Building, DeHaven Park (a Claytor Lake property formerly known as Harry's Point), undeveloped portions of the Pulaski County Corporate Center, Maple Shade Center, the former Dublin Primary School, the former Riverlawn Elementary School, the former Draper Elementary Cottage and the former Claremont Elementary School.
 More information about the IDA's capital assets can be found in Notes 2 and 5 to the Financial Statements.